StBozov/ETL/README.md

 ## 7. Testing

+- Wait until all live events have been processed and stored in the database (you can monitor this progress in the ETL.Processor DEBUG CONSOLE).
 - Navigate to the `ETL.Tests` folder.
 - Run `get-all.cmd` to query the API for all users' revenues.
 - Compare the output with the values in `expected-result.txt` to verify correctness.
-Original live events can be seen in `ETL.Files/events.txt`.
+Raw live events can be seen in `ETL.Files/events.txt`.

 **Note:**
 Running the system multiple times may change the revenue values, as new live events may be processed and aggregated.